 With USB3 Vision, a single cable is used to apply camera power and to transfer data between this camera and a PC, keeping cable runs to a minimum.
 An auxiliary connector is provided for terminating the input and output signals – there is a total of four.

-This camera has a new FPGA that powers advanced 5 x 5 pixel demosaicing for superior color rendition.
-All Basler ace cameras provide a full set of features to address a wide range of applications.
+The Basler ace provides a full set of features to address a wide range of applications.
 Pixel data can be output in 8 or 12 bit depth.
 You may adjust the camera’s black level, gain, area of interest, input debounce, and trigger delay.
 It features automatic exposure control, pixel binning, horizontal image mirroring, event reporting, sending of test images, and a programmable lookup table.
 There are also “chunk” features that include a frame counter, time stamp, trigger input counter, and CRC checksum calculator.
 Note that not all features may be available when using third-party software.

 |Sensor Size:||13.27 mm (1/1.2")|